roelofr/SickBeard-Telegram/README.md

 ## License

-The program is licensed under [GPL-v3][license].
+The program is licensed under the [GNU General Public License 3.0][license].

 ## Contributing

-You're free to contribute.
+You're very welcome to contribute.
 Please see the [styleguide][] for coding standards and please use an editor that adheres to `.editorconfig` files, or [install a plugin][editorconfig].
 Please pick up issues if there are any, as those are often higher priority than new features.